Top universities in New York City: Columbia or NYU? | Top Universities

 Share

 One of the most famous cities in the world and a global capital of culture and business, New York City is also an important hub of higher education.
-There are over half a million students in NYC, and more than 100 universities and colleges, of which an impressive 13 are included in the latest QS World University Rankings: USA 2021
+There are over half a million students in NYC, and more than 100 universities and colleges.

 From this vast array of options, two universities in New York stand out from the crowd: Columbia University and New York University (NYU).
-These two universities in New York City are ranked joint seventh and ninth respectively in the 2021 USA rankings, and they also feature in the top 10 in several of the 51 disciplines covered in the QS World University Rankings by Subject
+These two universities in New York City are among the most reputable in the city and score highly across several subjects in the QS World University Rankings by Subject

 Between them, these two universities have produced a galaxy of famous alumni, from politicians (Barack Obama), business magnates (Warren Buffet) and writers (Allen Ginsberg, Jack Kerouac), to musicians (Lauren Hill), film directors (Martin Scorsese, Woody Allen) and fashion designers (Tom Ford).